luisarizmendi/openshift-edge-demos/tools/ocp-appliance/README.md

 - **Openshift-install Binary:** The `openshift-install` binary must be installed on your system.
 Make sure to use the [same version](https://mirror.openshift.com/pub/openshift-v4/x86_64/clients/ocp/) as the appliance, which is determined by setting the `ocp_release_version` variable in the `ansible/vars.yaml` file.
 - **Disk Space:** Ensure sufficient disk space for the generated images.
 Approximately 170GB is needed during the appliance creation process (including container image downloads, with each appliance image consuming around 30GB).
 More space may be required depending on the operators and embedded images you include in the appliance.
 - **USB Drives:** If installing on physical devices, you'll need two USB drives to store the Base and Configuration images.
 Note that the Base image could exceed 32GB.
+- If you use static IPs, you will need to have `nmstate` package in your system

 ## Creating the Base and Configuration Images